-While spring is just a few weeks away, it’s still pretty darn cold around much of the United States.
-Sure, many of us would like to stay indoors with a nice hot cocoa and perhaps an enjoyable book, but that’s a fantasy for most people.
+While many of us would like to stay indoors during the coldest parts of the year with a nice hot cocoa and perhaps an enjoyable book, that’s a fantasy for most people.
 Most of us have to get out into the world, regardless of the weather, and get work done or get where we need to be.
 So, you’re out there in the cold … should your prosthetic device be out there too?

 The answer, for the most part, is yes.
 Custom silicone restorations, passive and body-powered devices are hardy enough to go out no matter the weather.
 Most multi-articulating myoelectric hands are okay in the cold as well.
 According to their respective manufacturers, the i-Limb is good for temps between -40 and 150 °F while the Taska is appropriate for use between -4 and 140 °F. As for single-motor devices, the MyoHand VariPlus Speed shouldn’t be out in weather below freezing, but can handle temps up to 150 degrees, and the ETD can operate in temperatures from 23 ° to 140 °F. As you can see, these parameters vary by device if you use a myoelectric device and live in a place that gets snow, you should speak to your prosthetist to make sure you know when it’s appropriate for you to be out with your device.